-Subsequent to the Department's presentation given at the public hearing of February 24, 2021, the Applicant's consultant, Ms. Maurmeyer, offered a presentation on behalf of the Applicant.
-During that presentation, the following clarifications were made for the benefit of the Record being generated in this matter:
+Following the Department's presentation given at the public hearing of February 24, 2021, the Applicant's consultant, Ms. Maurmeyer, offered a presentation on behalf of the Applicant.
+During that presentation, the following clarifications were made for the benefit of the hearing record being generated in this matter:

-- 1. The term "marina" applied to this proposal due to DNREC's marina definition of a boat docking facility that allows mooring of five or more vessels; - 2.
-The marina would not be operated as a commercial facility; - 3.
-There are no amenities that a commercial marina would typically provide, such as fueling facilities or vessel maintenance facilities;
+- The term "marina" applied to this proposal due to DNREC's marina definition of a boat docking facility that allows mooring of five or more vessels; - The marina would not be operated as a commercial facility; - There are no amenities that a commercial marina would typically provide, such as fueling facilities or vessel maintenance facilities;

-- 4. The use of the marina would be the extended family of the heirs of Catherine Lawton, as well as one close family friend.
-All proposed marina users live within walking distance of the proposed structure and are identified as being associated with the aforementioned twelve (12) parcels; - 5.
-Other nearby docking facilities have similar channelward encroachment as the proposed project; - 6.
-The marina would not result in a no-wake zone nor limit the recreational use of the waterbody.
-Taking into account the width of the waterbody where the proposed docking facility is planned, and given that boats must maintain no wakes within 100 feet of structure, approximately 400 to 900 feet of width remains where vessels could pass at cruising speeds; and - 7.
-Herring Creek is public subaqueous lands, available for use by the public, and so the Applicant has the same right as others to utilize the waterway.
+- The use of the marina would be the extended family of the heirs of Catherine Lawton, as well as one close family friend.
+All proposed marina users live within walking distance of the proposed structure and are identified as being associated with the aforementioned twelve (12) parcels; - Other nearby docking facilities have similar channelward encroachment as the proposed project; - The marina would not result in a no-wake zone nor limit the recreational use of the waterbody.
+Taking into account the width of the waterbody where the proposed docking facility is planned, and given that boats must maintain no wakes within 100 feet of structure, approximately 400 to 900 feet of width remains where vessels could pass at cruising speeds; and - Herring Creek is public subaqueous lands, available for use by the public, and so the Applicant has the same right as others to utilize the waterway.

-Following the Applicant's presentation, this Hearing Officer then opened the hearing for receipt of live public comment.
-Several members of the public offered comment at the time of the hearing.
+Following the Applicant's presentation, the hearing proceeded to accept live public comment regarding the proposed project.
 Concerns raised at that time by several commenters included the issue of the widest and deepest section of Herring Creek, where people typically pull tubes, wakeboard, jet-ski and waterski, would be limited to a no-wake zone with this proposed project.
 Another commenter contested the Applicant's estimation of 400 to 900 feet of usable waterbody width for vessels, noting that, due to existing water depths (and since the channel is located along the southern stretch of Herring Creek), there is actually only 180 feet of usable width, and that the proposed docking facility would limit that width further.

-Additionally, several commenters expressed concern for the onsite management of the marina (since the property is vacant), and were unsure as to whom potential complaints would be reported, since there are multiple families involved, since there have been previous complaints in that area regarding noise, the use of profanity traveling across the waterway, etc. Still other commenters questioned the ambiguity of the use of the marina being for family verses for community use.
+Additionally, several commenters expressed concerns at the hearing regarding the proposed on-site management of the marina (since the property is vacant), and were unsure as to whom potential complaints would be reported, since there are multiple families involved, since there have been previous complaints in that area regarding noise, the use of profanity traveling across the waterway, etc. Still other commenters questioned the ambiguity of the use of the marina being for family verses for community use.